Nurses to demonstrate at Stormont over ‘escalating crisis’ in NI health service | ITV News

 The expected cuts include reducing the number of nursing student places in Northern Ireland to 1,025.

-Members of the Royal College of Nursing (RCN) will take part in the demonstration on Thursday.
+Members of the Royal College of Nursing will take part in the demonstration on Thursday.

 RCN Northern Ireland director Rita Devlin said while the local government elections have no bearing on the issues they are raising, they want to “highlight the need for all parties to work together in the interests of patients, staff and the people of Northern Ireland”.